Thousands of NHS jobs are being outsourced to private 'arms-length' companies, but workers are fighting the plans.

 And in Harrogate similar plans are afoot, with NHS bosses planning to outsource 350 jobs – whilst Unison members voted 97% against the proposals.

 But the battle against NHS privatisation can and is being won: earlier this month a hospital in Bristol scrapped plans to set up an arms-length company for 850 roles, after staff opposed the plans.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.